The five best activities to experience on a Brisbane to Townsville road trip

 Elliott Heads - Central Bundaberg

-Not only is the East Coast of Australia home to the Great Barrier Reef, one of the most complex natural ecosystems in the world, but it is also host to some of the most incredibly beautiful and unique islands on the planet.
-On your Brisbane to Townsville drive, you must take to the sea to experience this wonderland of sightseeing and water adventures of all kinds.
+Not only is the East Coast of Australia home to the Great Barrier Reef—one of the most complex natural ecosystems in the world—but it is also host to some of the most incredibly beautiful and unique islands on the planet.
+On your Brisbane to Townsville drive, holiday-makers must take to the sea to experience this wonderland of sightseeing and water adventures of all kinds.

 Come to Proserpine, the first mainland port of call for visitors of Whitsunday Islands.